cwervo/old.cwervo.com/source/thoughts/2016/03/beginning-the-litreview.md

 of everything in between.
 In essence, I read [think pieces and more](http://cwervo.com/thoughts/2016/02/finding-good-reads.html).
-I'm trained in both creative writing and computer science, and as this is primarily a blogging project, I'm going to actually take the approach of the latter
-discipline: a literature review!
+I'm trained in both creative writing and computer science, and as this is primarily a blogging project, I'm going to actually take the approach of the former discipline, creative writing (or, perhaps more accurately, it's more 'rigorous' cousin, English): a literature review!
 I'm stretching the scope of "literature" here to include things we read in our every day lives: blogs, news articles, and forum questions, as well as obscure, discipline specific works: papers, journal articles, other ("actual") literature reviews, and essays.

-What's been on my mind lately are future-of-work and programming culture, but if I like the form of the lit. review I may try expanding this to a bunch of other purviews: education, diversity,  programming languages, history of science and philosophy, and culture.
+What's been on my mind lately are the topics of future-of-work and programming culture, but if I like the form of the lit. review I may try expanding this to a bunch of other purviews: education, diversity,  programming languages, history of science and philosophy, and culture.

 I come across so many links every day, I only save a fraction of those I think are worth reading, and a smaller fraction _of those_ I actually read.
 Still, to